 focus is on helping educators develop a personalized understanding of the connections between curriculum, assessment, and instruction through a growth in leadership, confidence, and understanding.

 To see the work of Katie and some of her assessment colleagues, visit the Solution Tree website allthingsassessment.info

 Katie has worked as a contracted writer and assessment expert for various groups, including the Saskatchewan Professional Development Unit, authoring their provincial assessment training, as well as the LEGO Company as a creativity and assessment specialist.
 Katie has also consulted with the Saskatchewan Wildlife Federation to develop the assessment and instructional support documents "Archery in Saskatchewan Schools" and "Fish in Schools".
-Her blog, Just Thinking Out Loud…provides perspectives on multiple aspects of leadership, teaching, and learning.
-Softening the Edges: Assessment Practices that Honor K-12 Teachers and Learners is her first book and Unlocked: Assessment as the Key to Unlocking Everyday Creativity in the Classroom, and Student Self-Assessment: Data Notebooks, Portfolios and Other Tools to Advance Learning.
+Katie is the current president of the non-profit Canadian Assessment for Learning Network.
+Her books include Softening the Edges: Assessment Practices that Honor K-12 Teachers and Learners, Unlocked: Assessment as the Key to Everyday Creativity in the Classroom, and Student Self-Assessment: Data Notebooks, Portfolios and Other Tools to Advance Learning.
 Her fourth book, Concise Answers to Frequently Asked Questions About Assessment and Grading was co-authored with Cassandra Erkens, Jadi Miller, and Tom Schimmer.

 She received a Bachelor of Education and Master of Education in Curriculum Studies from the University of Saskatchewan.